Observables in Quantum Mechanics and the Importance of Self-adjointness: Basic ideas and results on SA operators

-Finally we address the third question above, i.e. is $D(\hat{p})=D(\hat{p}^\dagger)$?
-Comparing \eqref{D(p)} and \eqref{D(pk)} we immediately see that the answer is \textsl{no}, as $D(\hat{p})\subset D(\hat{p}^\dagger)$ as subsets of the Hilbert space $\mathcal{H}$.
-This means that the momentum operator as defined in \eqref{p} and \eqref{D(p)} is not a SA operator!
-In order to further verify this statement, let us recall that if an operator is SA, then it must have a real spectrum.
-It is easy to verify that the eigenvalue equation
+We now address the third question.
+Is the momentum operator $\hat{p}$ on the domain $D(\hat{p})$ self-adjoint, i.e. is $D(\hat{p})=D(\hat{p}^\dagger)$?
+We immediately see that by comparing \eqref{D(p)} and \eqref{D(pk)} the answer is negative, and furthermore we see that $D(\hat{p})\subset D(\hat{p}^\dagger)$ as subsets of the Hilbert space $\mathcal{H}$.
+The conclusion is that the momentum operator defined by \eqref{p} and \eqref{D(p)} is not a SA operator!
+An immediate consequence of this statement can be seen in its spectrum.
+Namely, let us recall that if an operator is SA, then it must have a real spectrum.
+It is straightforward to verify that the eigenvalue equation for our momentum operator, i.e.